 “What we want is an equal opportunity to enjoy life and to make our own way,” he said.
 His advice: “Make your own opportunities.
 When you see them, take hold of them and never give up.”

-He died August 7, 1966) was the first black police officer in the city of New York City.
+He died on August 7, 1966, was the first black police officer in the city of New York City.

-In 2009, the 135th and Lenox Avenue intersection in New York City was named after him (source).
+In 2009, the 135th and Lenox Avenue intersection in Harlem, New York was named after him.

 Photo credit: 1) early photo of Samuel Jesse Battle.
 2) Samuel Jesse Battle walking the beat.
 3) Samuel Jesse Battle shaking the hand of New York Mayor Fiorello LaGuardia.
 4) Samuel Jesse Battle and family.